jay3ss/Assignment-Template/README.md

 #### Regular Usage:

 ```
-File -> New from Template... -> AssignmentTemplate.lyx
+File -> New from Template... -> assignment.lyx
 ```
 And then similarly to the setup,
 ```